wetox-team/Instagram-ssl-pinning/README.md

 #### Signing requests:

 All requests to instagram API must be signed.
-Signing happens in `com.instagram.api.d.a.a` using the native method `com.instagram.strings.StringBridge.getSignatureString` from lib `resources/lib/x86/libstrings.so`.This script repeats the functionality of the native method and allows you to independently send requests to instagram API.
+Signing happens in `com.instagram.api.d.a.a` using the native method `com.instagram.strings.StringBridge.getSignatureString` from lib `resources/lib/x86/libstrings.so`.
+[Script](./request-body-signer.py) repeats the functionality of the native method and allows you to independently send requests to instagram API.

 1. Install python3
 2. Run python3 request-body-signer.py